Nigerian navy hunts pirates who seized four sailors

-YENAGOA, Nigeria Nigeria's navy is hunting for pirates who kidnapped four crew from a ship off the coast of the West African oil-producing country at the weekend, a naval spokesman said on Monday.
+YENAGOA, Nigeria Nigeria's navy said on Monday it was hunting for pirates who kidnapped four crew from a ship off the coast of the West African oil-producer at the weekend.

-The Italian-registered vessel, named by the navy as the MV Asso Ventuno, was boarded on Sunday about 40 miles (65 km) off the coast of Nigeri's Bayelsa state, according to the International Maritime Bureau (IMB).
+The ship, named by the navy as the MV Asso Ventuno, was boarded on Sunday about 40 miles (65 km) off the coast of Nigeria's oil-producing Bayelsa state, according to the International Maritime Bureau (IMB).

 There were no injuries to other crew members and the pirates released the ship, which continued to a safe port, IMB said.

-A spokesman for the Italian foreign ministry in Rome said three Italian nationals had been abducted in Nigeria and Foreign Minister Giulio Terzi was following the incident, but he declined to give further details.

-No comment was immediately available from the ship's owners, a Naples-based oil services company.

-Piracy and kidnapping in Nigeria's oil-producing Delta and offshore are common and the Gulf of Guinea is second only to the waters off Somalia for the risk of pirate attacks, which drive up costs for oil and shipping firms.
+Piracy and kidnapping in Nigeria's oil-producing Delta and offshore are common and the oil-rich Gulf of Guinea is second only to the waters off Somalia for the risk of pirate attacks, which drives up costs for oil and shipping firms.

 Four South Koreans and two Nigerians were snatched in Bayelsa earlier this month but were later released.
 Nigerian criminal gangs operating in the Niger Delta usually free captives after a ransom is paid.